 Begun the process to select a law firm in cooperation with ICANN to obtain independent legal advice on the comprehensive list of questions.

+Going forward

 The CWG will continue its work on all reasonable proposals for transition until legal advice is received that clarifies the risks and feasibility associated with each model.
-Then it will hopefully be able to quickly finalize a transition proposal that includes the recommendations of the CCWG Work Stream 1 recommendations and that has the strong support of all major components of the multistakeholder community.
+Then it will hopefully be able to quickly finalize a transition proposal that could include the recommendations of the CCWG Work Stream 1 recommendations and that has the strong support of all major components of the multistakeholder community.

-Consistent with this objective, the CWG has included overviews of the major transition proposals presently being worked on by CWG participants and will use these during the ICANN 52 meeting in Singapore to increase community awareness and obtain feedback from the multistakeholder community.
-All proposals include some version of a Multistakeholder Review Team (MRT), a Customer Standing Committee (CSC) and an Independent Appeals panel (IAP).
-Overall, the CSC and IAP are similar in all options.
-The details of the MRT can vary significantly in some of these options but its core responsibility for launching the process of moving the IANA functions from ICANN is similar across all of these.
+Consistent with this objective, the CWG has included in this document overviews of the major transition proposals presently being worked on by CWG participants and will use these during the ICANN 52 meeting in Singapore to increase community awareness and obtain feedback from the multistakeholder community.

+Summary of major transition proposals

-Two types of models - Internal and External options
+Two types of models - External and Internal options

 There are currently two types of models currently being considered by the CWG – the “External to ICANN” models and the “Internal to ICANN” models.
-The fundamental difference between the “External to ICANN” solutions, like Contract Co., and the “Internal to ICANN” type solutions, like the ”internal” Trust, essentially boil down to who replaces the NTIA as the body responsible for allocating and overseeing the IANA Functions Contract.
+The fundamental difference between the “External to ICANN” solutions, like Contract Co., and the “Internal to ICANN” type solutions, like the ”internal” Trust, essentially boil down to who replaces the NTIA as the body responsible for overseeing the performance of theIANA Functions and determining who will perform them.
 In the External to ICANN solutions, as the term suggests, the replacem ent entity cannot be ICANN (but ICANN would be granted the contract for the IANA functions post transition by this entity).
-In the Internal to ICANN type solutions the NTIA would transition its functions, including the right to allocate the IANA contract, to ICANN, which would also continue to operate the IANA Functions subject to the community’s right to force ICANN to transfer the authority and the IANA Functions to another operator.
+In the Internal to ICANN type solutions the NTIA would transition its functions, including the right to determine who performs the IANA Functions, to ICANN, which would also continue to operate the IANA Functions (without a contract) subject to the community’s right to require ICANN to transfer the authority and the IANA Functions to another operator.

 Common points between the two models